Talk to us about fostering 01722 442 725

 “Where families are concerned, food is integral, three meals a day, but it’s also the heart of the home.” – Sarah Stefano

-The Food for Thought project started at The Orchard, after the home’s registered manager, Chelsea Bryan, found out that some of the staff weren’t very experienced in the kitchen.
+The Food for Thought project started at The Orchard, after the home’s Former Registered Manager, Chelsea Bryan, found out that some of the staff weren’t very experienced in the kitchen.
 With Christmas on the horizon, and another lockdown looming, Chelsea spoke with our Head of Residential Services, Sarah Stefano, who invited professional chef, Warren Hoile (known as Chef Ollie), to come to The Orchard and teach the team and the children and young people, how to make Christmas dinner.

 Ollie said: “Sarah reached out and suggested this idea of teaching the adults at children and young people at The Orchard, how to make basic, wholesome food.
 Before heading into the Christmas lockdown, we were lucky enough to be able to visit The Orchard in Taunton and cook a big Christmas dinner.
 Everyone was a little shy when I walked in, but when one of the children in the home engaged with me – they realised that I wasn’t that scary and began to chat to me.”